DinMo

 Traditional vs Composable CDP

-Martech Suites: This category corresponds to suites offered by software vendors (Salesforce, Adobe, etc.) containing various marketing and data management products, aimed at collecting, storing, unifying, and activating data (most often to suite tools).
+• MarTech Suites: This category corresponds to suites offered by software vendors (Salesforce, Adobe, etc.) containing various marketing and data management products.
+Their goal is to collect, store, unify, and activate data — most often within their own embedded suite of tools.

-Infrastructure Solutions: Solutions that act as data pipelines, both upstream and downstream of a storage base.
-The solution is not intended for a marketing audience, who do not necessarily have the technical skills to use it.
+• Infrastructure Solutions: Solutions that act as data pipelines, both upstream and downstream of a data storage layer.
+The solution is not intended for a marketing audience, which does not necessarily have the technical skills to use it.

 Categories of CDP